Early testing helps Canada's British Columbia fight coronavirus, cases elsewhere soar

 B.C. has conducted about 8,700 tests per million people, compared with 5,900 in Ontario, according to Canadian government data.

-British Columbia’s infection rate of 26 per 100,000 is less than one quarter that of Quebec, the country’s epicenter, and below the rates of two other populous provinces, Ontario and Alberta.
+British Columbia’s infection rate of 26 per 100,000 is less than one quarter that of Quebec, the country’s epicentre, and below the rates of two other populous provinces, Ontario and Alberta.

 B.C. had 135 cases of infected people in hospital as of Wednesday, compared with over 600 in Quebec, and its 48 deaths amount to less than one-third the totals in either Ontario or Quebec.